RafaGandelman/The-Dungon-Game/README.md

 # The-Dungon-Game
-This was the final projects to my intro to CSCI class, freshman year It's rough and has a lot of room for improvement
+This was the final projects to my intro to CSCI class, freshman year.\n It's rough and has a lot of room for improvement